tekmarglobal/dart-api-client/docs/CartApi.md

 <a name="apicartupdatecartpost"></a>
 # **ApiCartUpdateCartPost**
-> RestResultOfCartServiceCartResponse ApiCartUpdateCartPost (CartServiceUpdateCartRequest body = null)
+> RestResultOfCartServiceCartResponse ApiCartUpdateCartPost (CartServiceUpdateCartRequest cartServiceUpdateCartRequest = null)